zdave-parity/jam-np/simple.md

 exported/proof segment shards.
 The response should also include a "justification", proving the correctness of the shards.

-The justification should be the co-path of the path from the erasure root to the shards, given by:
+The justification should be the co-path of the path from the erasure-root to the shards, given by:

 ```math
 T(\mathbf{s}, i, \mathcal{H})